xdrshjr/CoMLRL/README.md

 ## Usage

-Training 2 `Qwen-2.5-0.5B` agents to collaborate on TLDR summarization with MAGRPO, where the second agent is encouraged to generate summaries that are 3 times longer than the first agent.
+Here is an example to train 2 `Qwen-2.5-0.5B` agents to summarize TLDR with MAGRPO.
+The objective is to have a summary with 2 paragraphs, where the second one is 3 times longer than the first one.

 ```python
 from datasets import load_dataset